banisterious/obsidian-oneirometrics/README.md

 5. Apply templates to new journal entries

 ### Templater Integration
 If you have the Templater plugin installed, you can use Templater templates for your dream journal entries.
 This allows you to use dynamic content such as:

-- Date variables
+- Automatic dates and timestamps
-- System information
+- User prompts for metrics data
-- User prompts
+- Conditional content based on previous entries
-- Custom scripts
+- Custom Templater functions

 To use Templater integration:
 1. Enable Templater integration in the settings